alexpapagio/specs_comparison/README.md

 ## Features
 - Extract text from original/proposed lighting spec PDFs
 - Use regex + LLM to extract attributes
+*Please note that original specs have a standard structure for each company so will need to adjust regex accordingly
 - Compare attributes with customizable logic
 - Annotate differences on the proposed spec PDF